 The spinal cord lies well protected embedded in the spinal canal.
 If bony formations develop due to degenerative changes in the spinal column, they often protrude into the spinal canal.
 Sometimes, severe erosion of the intervertebral discs or slipped vertebrae is also responsible for a narrowing of the spinal canal.
 The constriction compresses the nerve structures within the spinal canal, resulting in pain, which, depending on the nerve roots affected, can spread into the legs.

 If physiotherapy fails, surgical relief of the constricted nerves may be advisable.
 During the minimally invasive procedure, disturbing structures such as exostosis and tissue are gently removed.
 Sometimes the vertebral bodies have to be stabilized with the help of supporting elements to achieve the desired result.

-Another of PD Dr. Kockro’s specialized fields is the surgical treatment of vascular changes in the brain, which includes aneurysms and possible vascular malformations.
+Another of Prof. Dr Kockro’s specialized fields is the surgical treatment of vascular changes in the brain, which includes aneurysms and possible vascular malformations.

 In the case of an aneurysm, an artery in the brain dilates to the extent that a berry or spindle-shaped bulge develops.
 This pathological change is usually caused by weakness of the vascular walls.
 Gradually, an aneurysm can grow to a size of several centimeters.
 Then the danger of a rupture increases.
 Rupture of overstrained vascular walls can lead to life-threatening bleeding in the brain.
 The high risk: aneurysms often cause no discomfort for a long time and are, therefore, frequently accidental findings.
 Depending on their position, the aneurysms can press on neighboring areas of the brain where they trigger symptoms such as impaired vision or epileptic seizures.